BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ![](<../.gitbook/assets/image (32).png>)

 You can also enter your wallet address on the TomoScan search bar.
 You will find 4 transactions out.
-Your contract has been successfully deployed to TomoChain.
+Your contract has been successfully deployed to Viction.

-**Congratulations!** You’ve deployed your contract to TomoChain using Truffle.
+**Congratulations!** You’ve deployed your contract to Viction using Truffle.
 You have written your first smart contract and deployed it to a public blockchain.
 It’s time to interact with our smart contract now to make sure it does what we want.

 ## 7. Testing the smart contract <a href="#8f62" id="8f62"></a>